diffusiondata/tutorials/data-store/diffusion-kafka-app-L3/README.md

 ```js
 _fxTopic = "kafka/fx/GBP:EUR";
 ```
-Any other topic we try to subscribe to, we will NOT recieve any updates as the granular security setup here will not allow it.
-For the avility to subscribe to all or any topics, please check lesson 2.
+If we subscribe to any other topic (or currency pairNAme), we will NOT recieve any updates, as the granular security setup here, will not allow it.

 # Pre-requisites